Suvarna1srinivaS/Suvarna1srinivas/README.md

 - Data Engineering: Redis, BigQuery, Flask
 - Cloud: Google Cloud, AWS (Seller API)

+📊 Projects
+1. Product Review Sentiment Analysis
+- An NLP-driven project to analyze product reviews, extracting sentiment insights and trends.
+- Tools Used: Python, NLTK, Flask API, openAI, LangChain

+2. End-to-End Data Pipeline with Redis and BigQuery
+- Developed a pipeline to ingest, transform, and store data in Redis and BigQuery for real-time usecase.
+- Tools Used: Python, Redis, BigQuery, Flask

 🔍 What I’m Currently Working On
 - Building end-to-end data pipelines with Redis and BigQuery